VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/extending-functionality/using-dynamic-properties.md

 ---
 ## Overview

-VirtoCommerce Platform allows for the addition of new properties toВ entities at runtime.
+VirtoCommerce Platform allows for the addition of new properties to entities at runtime.

-Entity should implementВ IHasDynamicProperties interface.
+Entity should implement IHasDynamicProperties interface.

 ```
 public interface IHasDynamicProperties